captide-tech/captide-docs/docs/quickstart.md

 Before you begin, make sure you have:

-- A Captide API key (obtain one at [app.captide.co/api-dashboard](https://app.captide.co/api-dashboard))
+- A Captide API key (request one at [app.captide.co/api-dashboard](https://www.captide.ai/contact/api-request))

 ## Using the REST API